RaphaelRochet/arch-update/README.md

 Update indicator for Arch Linux and GNOME Shell

 ## Warning for Gnome 42
 Default update command tries to run "gnome-terminal".
-I can't (yet?) manage to run the new Console app.
-You need to either install gnome-terminal or another terminal app and edit update command in advanced options.
+You need to either install gnome-terminal or edit update command in advanced options to run Console.
+See wiki for examples.

 ## Features
 - Uses pacman's «checkupdates» by default and thus does not need root access